Skip to navigation Skip to content

 Where the injured person or claimant reports a change in solicitor, or the agency becomes aware of a new solicitor representing the injured person or claimant, a new Third party authority (MO021) form will be required to authorise release of information to the new solicitor.

-Contact is to be made with the injured person/claimant or existing authorised solicitor to confirm if the acting solicitor has changed.
+Contact the injured person/claimant or existing authorised solicitor to confirm if the acting solicitor has changed.
 If the solicitor has changed, ask for a verbal cancellation of the existing authority.

 Claimant

 A person appointed to act on behalf of the injured person may not remain as the claimant for the duration of the claim.
-For example this may occur when:
+This may include when:

 • a Power of Attorney is no longer valid as the injured person has passed away